code-and-effect/effective_form_inputs/README.md

 ## Credits

-The authors of this gem are not associated with any of the awesome projects used in this gem.
+The authors of this gem are not associated with any of the awesome projects used by this gem.

-We are just extending these existing community projects for ease of use with Rails Form Helper and SimpleForm
+We are just extending these existing community projects for ease of use with Rails Form Helper and SimpleForm.

 ## Contributing